Duolingo streak record

 Now, when it comes to keeping language learners encouraged, it is no less challenging.
 I understand that the folks at Duolingo have done a lot of A/B testing.
 And the result is the Duolingo Streak.
 That sounds good, but does it work?
 The exciting news is that it does the trick.
 It keeps users coming back.

 For sports fans, it is exciting to see their favorite athlete perform.
 And when they have a good streak, it is even more rewarding.

 For language learners, it’s exciting to see their streak grow.
-It gives them this nice sense of accomplishment.
+It gives them this sense of accomplishment.